-- 22.2 In addition Policy LP 28 Rural Exceptions Housing in the Huntingdonshire Local Plan to 2036 supports a proposal for housing on a site well-related to a built-up area, as an exception to the requirements of relevant policies.
+22.2 In addition Policy LP 28 Rural Exceptions Housing in the Huntingdonshire Local Plan to 2036 supports a proposal for housing on a site well-related to a built-up area, as an exception to the requirements of relevant policies.
 This is another mechanism to deliver affordable housing which meets local needs.
-In the future if affordable housing to meet local needs is not being delivered the Parish Council will consider the option of a Neighbourhood Development Order, which is a tool which grants planning permission for development that the community wants to see in their area. - 22.3 Policy LP 28 envisages that at least 60% of the net site area on a rural exceptions site - should be affordable housing.
-Policy LP 28 envisages that the remaining 40% of the net site area can be open market housing or self-build and custom housing.
-Policy LP 25 of the Huntingdonshire Local Plan to 2036 supports the provision of selfbuild housing. and custom Huntingdonshire District Council required to maintain a Custom and Selfbuild Register18 which assists in demonstrating need for such housing.
+In the future if affordable housing to meet local needs is not being delivered the Parish Council will consider the option of a Neighbourhood Development Order, which is a tool which grants planning permission for development that the community wants to see in their area.

+22.3 Policy LP 28 envisages that at least 60% of housing on a rural exceptions site should be

-22.4 Given that the majority of housing in Bury is to be provided on sites of a scale likely to be delivered by larger housebuilders there is likely to be limited options to provide self-build and custom housing.
+- affordable housing.
+Policy LP 28 envisages that the remaining 40% of housing can be open market housing or self-build and custom housing.
+Policy LP 25 of the Huntingdonshire Local Plan to 2036 supports the provision of self-build and custom housing.
+Huntingdonshire District Council is required to maintain a Custom and Self-build Register18 which assists in demonstrating need for such housing. - 22.4 Given that the majority of housing in Bury is to be provided on sites of a scale likely to be delivered by larger housebuilders there is likely to be limited options to provide selfbuild and custom housing.
 Such individual housing provision can assist in allowing local residents who need alternative housing as their needs change to remain within the community.
 Consequently where a rural exceptions site is provided the remaining 40% of housing should be prioritised for self-build and custom housing.